Code-Institute-Submissions/IntActFrt-Project/README_1.md

 # User stories
 ## First Time Visitor Goals
-### As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation and how to find things I don’t know I need.
+### As a First Time Visitor, I want to easily understand the main purpose of the site and easily find what I want as I'm in a hurry; I'm either maintaining my bike, out on a ride and something needs mending, or I'm planning my ride.
 ### I really tried to make a site that is easy for all to use, and a site that conforms to the norms.
 Any major deviations will lead to confussion, making the site harder to use.
 ## Returning Visitor Goals
 ### As a Returning Visitor, I want to find information about maintenance activities and maybe some training in my area.
+### I want to find things fast, I'm in a hurry; I'm either maintaining my bike, out on a ride and something needs mending, or I'm planning my ride.
 # Design
 ## Colour Scheme
 ### The two main colours used are turquoise for the background colour of the site and light green for the text
 ## Typography
 ### The font was a standard one defined by Bootsrap, I have no desire to complicate the site and use phonts that make the site harder to read and therefore less useable.
+A san serif font is easy to read and all I want is a simple uncluttered site that delivers what the users need, fast efficient use.
 ## Imagery
 ### Imagery is important.
 The images used where all taken from Google searchs and then adapted to my requirements.
 ## Home Page Wireframe - View